 Her ability to assess organizational structures, develop solutions, create high performance teams and build alliances has allowed her to enhance organizations and advance the communities she serves.
 Fong’s demonstrated success and tireless work for the API community has garnered numerous awards for the Asian Pacific Community Fund.

-Fong is active in her church and community, serving as president of the Asian Pacific Policy & Planning Council, and co-chair for the Asian Americans/Pacific Islanders in Philanthropy - LA Chapter; in addition to serving on the board and trustees for Evergreen Baptist Church-SGV, the California State Advisory Committee to the U.S. Commission on Civil Rights and the White Memorial Medical Center Community Leadership Council.
-Previously, she served on the board of directors for OCA-Greater Los Angeles for many years and was a founding director of Asians for Corporate and Community Action in Southern California – an affinity group of Pacific Bell/SBC.
+Fong is active in her church and community and serves on the Asian Americans/Pacific Islanders in Philanthropy – LA Chapter Steering Committee (co-chair 2011-17) and the California State Advisory Committee to the U.S. Commission on Civil Rights.
+Previously, she served as president of the Asian Pacific Policy & Planning Council (2013-17), board member and trustee of Evergreen Baptist Church-SGV and member of the White Memorial Medical Center Community Leadership Council.
+Fong also served on the board of directors for OCA-Greater Los Angeles for many years and was a founding director of Asians for Corporate and Community Action in Southern California – an affinity group of Pacific Bell/SBC.
 Fong has also served as an adjunct professor at the American Jewish University for its graduate school of nonprofit management.